DamoM73/turtle_vid_tute/lesson_2.md

   - `name` refers to the current `names` element in use.
   - `:` tells Python that an indented code block follows.
 - Line `6` is a bit changed as well, it's indented.
-  - The indentation below the `for` loop identifies the code that needs to be repeated.
+  - The indentation below the `for` loop identifies the code that needs to repeat.
     - Indentations can be many lines.
-    - Multiple line indented code is called a **code block**.
+    - Multi-line indented code is called a **code block**.
     - Indents should be four spaces.
       - Note, in Thonny you can use the `tab` key because Thonny inserts four spaces instead of a `tab` character.
   - `print("Hello", name)` tells Python to: